| Related dictionaries |

 Irish Gaelic is spoken in Ireland, by approximately 500,000 people, as a second language for most of them (there is only a small minority of native speakers).
 Irish is the national and first official language of the Republic of Ireland and it is an official language of the European Union.

-Download our free dictionary (for Windows) and browse both the Irish Gaelic-English and the English-Irish Gaelic lists.
+Download our free dictionary (for Windows or Android) and browse both the Irish Gaelic-English and the English-Irish Gaelic lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 The last update was made with data from Hoganstand's online dictionary.